Sustainability is one of the current guidelines for technology development in the construction and construction machinery industries.

 Sustainability also includes conserving nature as much as possible—for example, when laying power supply lines.
 While in the past wide trenches had to be cut through vegetation and soil, these days the process is carried out with much more care.
 For example, the E-Power Pipe installation technology that Herrenknecht AG from Schwanau, Germany, will present at bauma is able to install conduits at a depth of two to four meters over long distances of more than a kilometer without a trench.
 “One possible area of application for our economic and environmentally friendly technology is the planned underground installation of thousands of kilometers of high-voltage, direct current electric power transmission line in connection with the energy transformation in Germany,” says Dr. Marc Peters, Director Business Division Energy at Herrenknecht AG.

 The canon of values of sustainability also includes social aspects.
 For example, humankind is called upon to create living space for the growing global population in an intelligent manner.
-Neulandt GmbH from Amstetten, Austria, which belongs to Umdasch Group Ventures, will present the first mobile prefabricated components factory, which was designed especially to create social housing in large volumes at a low price.
+Neulandt GmbH from Amstetten, Austria, which belongs to Umdasch Group Ventures, presented the first mobile prefabricated components factory, which was designed especially to create social housing in large volumes at a low price.
 The factory can be installed at almost any project location in the world within four weeks.
 On-site production optimizes logistics operations and saves transportation.
 Local material procurement and the use of local workers contribute to the added value at the location.
 “In one year, each factory can create well in excess of 1,000 houses with a living area of 45 m²,” explains Marco Romahn, Managing Director of Neulandt GmbH.
 When requirements have been met, the Portable Precast Plant can be dismantled and transported to its next location.

 A new fabrication concept presented for the first time at bauma by Max Bögl Wind AG from Neumarkt, Germany, is based on a similar idea.
 Instead of prefabricated housing components, concrete elements for wind turbine towers are built at a temporary plant near the installation location.